M31-Capital/Investment_Theses/english/THORChain (RUNE).md

 ## TAM & Valuation

-* Counterintuitively, RUNE’s addressable market is the $2 trillion worth of digital assets, not the amount of trading volume in the digital asset market.
-RUNE’s value accrual mechanism makes it such that the marketcap of RUNE will be 3x of liquidity provided on Thorchain.
-We will explain further in the technology section.
+* Counterintuitively, RUNE’s addressable market is the ~$2 trillion worth of digital assets, not the amount of trading volume in the digital asset market.
+RUNE’s value accrual mechanism makes it such that the market cap of RUNE will be at least 3x of liquidity provided on Thorchain.

-**Scenario Analyses**
+## Scenario Analyses
-* Let us simulate the amount of liquidity Thorchain can capture by looking at TVLs of other DEXes or potential percentage of assets locked i.e. 1% of all BTC locked into Thorchain.
-    * Calculation of market cap of RUNE will be done by taking TVL/2*3
+Let us simulate the amount of liquidity Thorchain can capture by looking at TVLs of other DEXes.
+The Calculation of market cap of RUNE will be done by diving TVL by 2 and multiplying it by 3.
-    * This is because liquidity providers must sell half their assets for RUNE, hence dividing by 2 first.
+•	This is because liquidity providers must sell half their assets for RUNE, hence dividing by 2 first.
-    * For the asset-based calculation, we assume that liquidity providers buy RUNE without selling their ETH or BTC.

-    * These calculations do not take into consideration potential price appreciation of the underlying assets such as ETH or BTC.
-    * If we think ETH will 5x and BTC will 2x, and 1% of each gets locked into Thorchain, its price at its fully diluted supply will be $220.8.
+Currently, there’s around $34.7bn in TVL on the top DEXes across Ethereum L1s and L2s, Avalanche, Cosmos.
+Assuming THORChain captures 10% of all the TVL on other DEXes – that translates to a total TVL of ~$3.4bn of assets.
+Since the amount of RUNE needs to be 3x the amount of assets in liquidity pools – we can imply a RUNE market cap of $5.02bn, which puts RUNE’s price at ~$10.41.
+This is the most important part of RUNE’s tokenomic model – as liquidity increases, the amount of RUNE bonded also needs to increase, which ultimately pushes up the price of RUNE.

 ![image](https://user-images.githubusercontent.com/96482943/155962289-c2ec5337-4e74-43fb-a1bd-cfc6602d4ce4.png)